 - Provide digital curation that experts can browse through.
 See Listen to The Power and Practice of Digital Curation.

 - Use a design model that allows for independent exploration.

 - Provide support for informal approaches to learning.

 - Allow the learner to choose the level at which they want to enter a learning experience.

-- Allow the learner to perform a task and then identify how difficult he or she thought the task was.
-From this information, guide the learner to the appropriate level.
+- Allow participants to self-evaluate their skill level.
+For example, learners perform a task and then identify the difficulty level of the task.
+From this information, guide the person to the appropriate level.

 Convincing research indicates that optimal instructional methods depend on a learner’s prior knowledge.
 Where novice learners might need a structured learning experience to build foundation skills, they will benefit from less guidance and more autonomy as they gain expertise.
 The relative effect of a design strategy is moderated by the learner’s expertise.
 In summary, the research demonstrates that a fixed and one-size-fits-all approach won’t suffice when designing for a broad audience.
 To better understand the brain of an expert, see What Makes Someone an Expert?
 The Cognitive Psychology of Expertise.

 - Kalyuga S. (2012) Role of Prior Knowledge in Learning Processes.
 In: Seel N.M. (eds) Encyclopedia of the Sciences of Learning.
 Springer, Boston, MA.

 - Kalyuga, S (2009).
 Managing Cognitive Load in ICT-based learning.
 Journal of Systemics, Cybernetics and Informatics.

 - Kalyuga, S., Ayres P., Chandler, P. and J. Sweller (2003).
 The Expertise Reversal Effect.
 Educational Psychologist, 38(1), 23–31.